1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Is surgery ever needed to treat Schatzki's Ring?

 Surgery is rarely required.
-It's considered only when repeated dilations and medications fail to control symptoms or if complications arise.
+It is only taken into account when symptoms cannot be contained using repeated dilations and medications or when the complications occurred.

 Where can I get expert care for Schatzki's Ring in Katy?